 Before we discuss these specifications in detail and the reason we use the FitChip fitting system you must understand the other fitting systems available and their approach to club fitting.

 When fitting with the Launch Monitor, the trial and error process optimizes the Launch Angle for carry of the ball for the shaft you are hitting and your club head speed.
 You must remember however that optimum carry does not mean optimum distance.
 If you are not using the shaft that best fits your swing you are not going to get the best possible results.
 You must find the shaft that produces the best performance prior to using a Launch Monitor for determining optimum launch angle.
+Trying to use the Launch Monitor to find the best shaft for your swing can be a very long and fut tel exercise.
+The FitChip will pick the correct shaft for a single club in six swings and a full set of clubs in 24 swings.
 What the launch monitor is best used for then, is selecting the proper face loft of the club head.

 Fitting With Club Head Speed

 Club Head Speed has been used by the industry as a simple approach to selecting a shaft flex range.
 However, there is no scientific relationship between club head speed and shaft reaction, it is only some ones opinion to satisfy the better player's ego, in the way the industry uses it.
 It has been experienced many times, that different players with the same club head speed, who fit themselves by trial and error, do not pick the same stiffness shaft or stiffness change from club to club, as the player builds his set, to achieve their best performance.
 Many PGA Professionals have found on their own that they need a softer shaft then what Club Head Speed fitting would recommend.